A Mezzanine Lift Can Move People, A Material Lift Cannot

-Thanks to mezzanine lifts, moving materials is simple.
+Thanks to mezzanine lifts, moving materials between levels is simple.
 With one of these lifts, a worker wheeling materials can simply board the lift, operate the controls, then enter the new level with the materials he or she is transporting.

 Material lifts also carry materials up to another level, but they have one important difference from mezzanine lifts: They don’t transport people.

 Material lifts are also referred to as vertical reciprocating conveyors or simply vertical conveyors.

 The confusion between mezzanine lifts and material lifts stems from the fact that material lifts still transport goods and they may transport them to mezzanine levels.

 Material lifts come in all shapes and sizes.
 Small lifts may carry minuscule loads, while larger lifts may move loads weighing up to 200,000 pounds!
 Because these lifts don’t lift people along with materials, they aren’t held to the same safety standards that people-moving lifts are required to follow, and thus they can be built and installed for much less cost than a mezzanine lift.

 There are proper safety measures to be considered, though, so you should know them before operating any kind of lift.